Dark-Alex-17/managarr/README.md

 ## NOTE: Managarr is not yet stable (Pre-Alpha)
 I'm regularly making changes to get Managarr to an alpha release.
 As such, I'm regularly refactoring the code to be cleaner and more easily extensible.
-This makes contributing difficult and until I get Managarr across the alpha-release finish line, contributions will likely be difficult.
+Until I get Managarr across the alpha-release finish line, this regular refactoring will make contributions difficult.
 Thus, stability is not guaranteed (yet!).

 This means that while all tests will pass, there may be certain menus or keymappings that are no-ops, or produce empty screens, or things of this sort.